deanone/SingleLinkedList/README.md

 # SingleLinkedList
-A custom implementation of a single linked list in native C++
+A custom implementation of a single linked list in native C++.